Daymio1/Next-Project/README.md

 ### Configuration
 Details about auth0 env variables needed (without the exact values) see examples here: [https://github.com/auth0/nextjs-auth0](https://github.com/auth0/nextjs-auth0#readme)

+Use the following credentials to login into the project:

+Username:

+Password:

 ### Run
+To run the project, use the following command:
 ```
 $ yarn start
 ```